Management of Acute Stroke 3

 Transient Ischaemic Attacks (TIAs)

 N.B.
-TIAs by definition have full resolution of all symptoms within 24 hours, but typically within minutes.
+TIAs by definition have full resolution of all symptoms within 24 hours, but typically resolve within minutes.
 Patients with residual symptoms have had a stroke and should be managed according to Acute Stroke 1 guideline: Presentation with focal neurological symptoms, <24 hours and Acute Stroke 2 guideline: The First 24 hours.
 If in any doubt, admit and follow Acute Stroke 2 guideline.

 Suitability for discharge